JLO64/JLO64.github.io/_posts/2023-11-28-what-i-carry-in-my-pockets.md

 title: What I Carry In My Pockets
 permalink: /posts/:year/:month/:slug
 tags:
   - notebooks
   - fountain-pens
   - writing
+description: I break down everything that I currently carry in my pockets on a daily basis.
+It includes my phone, earbuds, a pen, and a notebook.
 ---

 ## Phone Stuff